isabella232/veavy-code/docs/apps/posts-app.md

 1. A new Vscode Window opens up with the extension loaded
     ![command](../images/commands.png)
-1. Click the "Weavy Files" entry
+1. Click the "Weavy Posts" entry
 1. You can see the following screen appear